DevrexLabs/devrexlabs.github.io/index.md

 title: Start
 layout: layout
 ---
-# In-memory database toolkit for NET/Mono
+# OrigoDB
-We're building OrigoDB, an open source in-memory database toolkit for NET/Mono.
+OrigoDB is an open source in-memory database toolkit for NET/Mono.
-This site is for developers.
+This site is intended for developers and includes documentation, articles, examples and other resources.
 For the commercial OrigoDB Server with enterprise features see [http://origodb.com](http://origodb.com)

 ## Appetizer
 {%highlight csharp%}